-In October 2019, the Swedish government proposed draft legislation to criminalize collaboration with terrorist organizations.
-Additionally, another law was drafted to authorize law enforcement access to encrypted data on electronic devices.
-Parliament is set to debate the laws in 2020, but given the onset of the COVID-19 pandemic, the laws have yet to be discussed.
-(Source: U.S. Department of State [105])
+The Swedish government proposed draft legislation to criminalize collaboration with terrorist organizations in October 2019 which was eventually put into effect in May 2023.
+Additionally, another law was drafted to authorize law enforcement access to encrypted data on electronic device, which was passed in February 2020.
+(Sources: U.S. Department of State, European Digital Rights, Associated Press)